Haroenv/lingxz.github.io/_posts/2017-03-21-drifter-writing-interactive-fiction-with-ink.md

 ## TLDR

-I recently wrote some text adventure game called [Drifter](http://theconfused.me/drifter).
+I recently wrote a text adventure game called [Drifter](http://theconfused.me/drifter).

 > You wake up in someone else's body.
 What will you do?
 Can you figure out your purpose?